 Monday and Tuesday to the lowest level since early September.

 But low prices have spurred demand for physical gold in China, with local premiums approaching $11, said MKS PAMP trader Sam Laughlin.
-Goldman Sachs said in a research note it expected gold prices to fall further, reaching $1,200 an ounce by mid-2018.
-"We see the decline in gold as evidence that 'fear' effects, which had been keeping gold supported, have at least partially moderated as U.S. tax reform and the transition to a new (U.S. Federal Reserve) chair appear to be going smoothly," it said.
-On the technical side, resistance was at the 200-day moving average at $1,269.15 an ounce and momentum indicators suggested gold would extend its recent rise if it remained above a Fibonacci level of $1,260.50, said analysts at ScotiaMocatta.
+Goldman Sachs said in a note it expected gold prices to fall further and reach $1,200 an ounce by mid-2018.
+"We see the decline in gold as evidence that "fear" effects, which had been keeping gold supported, have at least partially moderated as U.S. tax reform and the transition to a new Fed chair appear to be going smoothly," it said.
+On the technical side, resistance was at the 200-day moving average at $1,269.15 an ounce and momentum indicators suggested gold would continue to rise if it remained above a fibonacci level of $1,260.50, said analysts at ScotiaMocatta in a note.

-(Additional reporting by Apeksha Nair in Bengaluru; editing by Elaine Hardcastle and G Crosse)
+(Additional reporting by Apeksha Nair in Bengaluru; Editing by Greg Mahlich and Louise Heavens)